QuanTran4139/VGU-Exercise-6/doc/API/README.md

 ## `PUT`

 To add an object to the database, make a `PUT` request to the corresponding resource with a JSON request body formatted as listed.
-(All parameters are `String`s unless specified otherwise.)
+(All parameters are `String`s unless specified otherwise; `id` values have a max length of 10, `name` values have a max length of 100)

 ### `academicYear`